Kalanick reportedly plans to sell part of stake in Uber

 To facilitate a deal with SoftBank, Uber's board voted in October to eliminate its super-voting structure, in which early shareholders had 10 times the voting power, to a one vote per share model, according to a source familiar with the vote.
 The board also voted to expand the number of board members to 17, adding six seats to dilute additions made by Kalanick.

-Uber didn't immediately respond to a request for comment, and Kalanick couldn't immediately be reached for comment.
+Uber declined to comment, and Kalanick couldn't immediately be reached for comment.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."